tpoisot/ms_abc_networks/abc_ms.md

 antagonistic).
-Using Approximate Bayesian Computation (ABC), we show that (i) the structure of extent networks is adequately described by our model; (ii) networks of different interaction types have different parameter values; (iii)
+Using Approximate Bayesian Computation (ABC), we show that (i) the structure of extent networks is adequately described by our model; (ii) networks of different interaction types have different parameter values; (iii) networks of antagonistic interactions are, on average, more difficult to predict than networks of positive or mutualistic interactions.

 ## Results and discussions